RegulusXiang/MergeCSV/README.md

 # MergeCSV
 Java application for merging two CSV files with the same header and outputs merged file and conflicts record.
+Click [here][https://www.useloom.com/share/7d6b17ffaa074789a6de974f5fdadce4] for the demo of the program.

 ## Input & Output formats